EnderallyGolem/Enders-Blender/README.md

     - If the seed depends on the relative position in the room
 - Option to be breakable

+## 1.1.6 changelog:
+	- Fixed crash when trying to enter an unloaded map
+	- Fixed crash from having tracker storage size set to 0, then increased mid-level
+	- Fixed crash from checking an empty nonexistent room (i don't really know what causes this but i know how to fix it yay)
+	- Fixed the issue of a previous session room sometimes showing up in the stats tracker

 ## 1.1.5 changelog:
 - Updated to NET 8.0